 We encourage all of our parents to keep in contact with their child's teachers.
 The best way to accomplish this is to email the teacher directly.
 The email addresses for all teachers are on the school website in the 'Our Staff' page, under the 'Our School' tab.
 If parents wish to meet with a teacher, this is the best way to organise a meeting.
-Just send an email with your child's name, the topic of conversation and times that would suit you to meet and the teacher will get back to you with when they can meet.
+Send an email with your child's name, the topic of conversation and times that would suit you to meet.
+The teacher will get back to you with a meeting day and time.